binn1e/tweet-blender/README.md

 — 5.  cool
 </pre>

-Data used in above example is courtesy of my boyfriend, and yes, in case you're wondering : I am very proud!
+Data used in above example is courtesy of my husband, and yes, in case you're wondering : I am very proud!

 Here's a bunch of other things you can get: